petrailic/womens_demonstration_image_analysis/README.md

 ## Results
+The analytical pipeline successfully processed all five protest images, yielding clear extractions, accurate translations, and a structured interpretation of the underlying messages.
+After the text recognition and translation phases, the combined outputs of the comprehend phase illuminate the protesters’ shared narrative.
+The banners convey fear and frustration with the systemic violence affecting women in Mexico, but they also express resilience and collective strength.
+Themes of fearlessness, freedom, survival, dignity, and justice emerged as central to the demonstrators’ messages.
+The successful identification of these themes confirms the effectiveness of the AWS-based pipeline in capturing not only the literal content of the posters but also their emotional and political messages.

 ## Conclusion
-The comparative analysis of the results from the AWS tools against the original source imagery demonstrates the outstanding efficacy and accuracy of the implemented methodology.
-By implementing these tools, the project successfully achieved its objectives to extract, translate, and genuinely interpret the critical messages being articulated by Mexican women during the protests.
+A comparative analysis of the results from the AWS tools against the original source imagery demonstrates the outstanding efficacy and accuracy of the implemented methodology.
+By implementing these tools, the project successfully achieved its objectives to extract, translate, and interpret the critical messages being articulated by Mexican women during the protests.
 The data produced accurately reflects the reality of the expressions found on the posters, confirming the utility of these technological solutions for contemporary social and political research.
 This validated data is now ready to be shared with the international community, establishing a clear communication channel where these vital issues, which transcend nationality and gender, can be openly discussed and brought to the forefront of the global conversation.
 Furthermore, this project is highly scalable; the established data processing pipeline can be implemented and further developed to analyze future protest data with minimal modification, ensuring its continued relevance.

+## Estimated Cost of AWS Services
+(**TODO: Determine price per unit for each AWS service**)

+**S3**: 5 images (276 KB, 13 KB, 11 KB, 44 KB, 10KB), retreived about 5 times during development

+**Rekognition**: 5 images processed about 5 times

+**Translation**: 5 phrases, 28 words translated about 5 times

+**Comprehend**: 36 words/162 characters, sentiment and comprehend analysis run about 5 times

 ## References
 “El 8-M de Ciudad de México, en imágenes”.
 (2023, March 8).
 El País.
 Recovered from: https://elpais.com/mexico/2023-03-08/el-8m-de-ciudad-de-mexico-en-imagenes.html#foto_gal_2